jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-30.md

 <sup>2</sup> Jacob’s anger was kindled against Rachel: and he said,

-[Am] I in Enki’s stead, who hath withheld from thee the fruit of the womb?
+[Am] I in Enki’s stead, who hath withheld from you the fruit of the womb?

 <sup>3</sup> She said: